(For the first page of this review of Disney’s Caribbean Beach Resort, see this.)

-A better view of the insipid colors it shares with Trinidad North
+A better view of the insipid colors it shares with Barbados.

 Jamaica is my favorite among the Caribbean Beach Villages.
-Most of its six buildings are near enough to Old Port Royale via the bridge across Caribbean Cay, and those that aren’t are still a reasonable walk via the road bridge and Trinidad North.
+Most of its six buildings are near enough to Old Port Royale via the bridge across Caribbean Cay, and those that aren’t are still a reasonable walk via the road bridge and Barbados.

 Jamaica also has a great color scheme…

-…a huge, gorgeous beach, and a nice view of Trinidad North and Old Port Royale.
+…a huge, gorgeous beach, and a nice view of Barbados and Old Port Royale.

-Aruba is the next best choice after Jamaica for those unwilling to pay for a preferred rooms.
+Aruba is the next best choice after Jamaica for those unwilling to pay for a preferred room.

 It has a so-so color scheme, and its bus stop is at the far end.
 Some rooms will be closer to the footbridge to Caribbean Cay and Old Port Royal, others will be closer to the bus stop.